 Common Value Propositions That Effective USPs Communicate

-If you look at enough USPs, you’ll start to notice that most of them are expressing one of seven common value propositions in their own unique way.
+If you look at enough USPs, you’ll start to notice that most of them express one of seven common value propositions in their own unique way.
 This includes things like price, service, logistics, features, and more.
 Before writing your USP, you can learn about these value propositions and see if you can use them to position your product as better than your competition’s.

 Below are seven of the most common value propositions: